We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Now through March 15, 2018, Catalina Express and Paradise Hotel Partners are offering a combination package for boat and accommodations (at almost twenty hotels in Avalon with savings up to sixty percent), for your visit during the “non-summer” months on Catalina Island.
 Special events are happening on the island to make this time even extra special.

 My family and I took a weekend to check out all that Catalina Island has to offer and our time in this Mediterranean-like island off the coast of Southern California did not disappoint.
 We are already planning our return back to this picture-perfect, family friendly getaway.

 What to Do: Living the Adventure

 If you have adventurous kids like I do, Catalina Island has just the itinerary for you.
 Your kids will not be bored.
 Since it was officially wintertime we forewent any submerge IN the water activities (although those SUP boards were calling our names and it wasn’t stopping anyone from parasailing), and ventured over to Descanso Canyon (right above Descanso Beach around the corner from the iconic Catalina Casino).
 Here we explored the Catalina Aerial Adventure.
 High up in the Eucalyptus trees, we tested ourselves to a course of skill, strength, and bravery.
-My 10-year-old surprised me by being so adapt at clipping in and out and traversing from platform to platform via moving logs, zip lines, trapeze bars, and many other challenges.
+My 10-year-old surprised me by being so adept at clipping in and out and traversing from platform to platform via moving logs, zip lines, trapeze bars, and many other challenges.
 Our guides were skilled and helpful and our two-hour time flew by up in the air.

 We followed this up with the Catalina Climbing Wall nearby.
 From beginner to incredibly difficult we ascended up a cylinder skyscraper, all with the view of the pristine crystal blue ocean.
 On property, there is also the Zipline Eco Tour that although this time we were too exhausted to do, we plan to return and soar high over the canyons of Catalina on our return trip.